AdobeDocs/campaign-standard.en/help/administration/using/branding.md

     >[!NOTE]
     >
-    >If the the application server and mirror page server URLs are not secure (meaning if not starting with https://), the landing page preview and the mirror page rendering cannot be displayed from the Campaign user interface.
+    >If the application server and mirror page server URLs are not secure (meaning if not starting with https://), the landing page preview and the mirror page rendering cannot be displayed from the Campaign user interface.

 * **[!UICONTROL Tracking URL configuration (Web Analytics)]**, which defines the configuration of the URLs tracking for your brand.